 Girls Weight chart for Children 9 years & 6 months old

-In most cases, Girls weight measurements for this age group (9 years & 6 months old) will lie within the range between 50 and 104 lbs.
-The average weight measurement for this age group Girls is 68 lbs, according to the CDC.
+In most cases, weight measurements for 9 years & 6 months old girls will be in the range between 50 and 104 lbs.
+The average weight for 9 years & 6 months old girls is 68 lbs, according to the CDC and anonymized data from Lifemeasure.com users.

 Date of Birth